dave1010/Asdfghjkl/PLAN.md

 # Asdfghjkl

-Tiny swift app that lets the user use the keyboard to move and click the mouse.

 - arrow keys should move the selected tile up/down/left/right by half it's width/height respectively (and also move the mouse position)

 - support double, right and middle clicking